Creating a Beautiful Green Lawn

 Many kinds of insects or insect-like pests harbor in lawns.
 Most are more of a nuisance rather than actually causing serious damage to lawns.
 Occasionally, populations of grubs, armyworms, sod webworms, aphids, leafhoppers, and pillbugs become large enough to require control.

 If you have noticed a lot of beetles around your trees and shrubs during June, chances are that your lawn has grubs.
 Grubs are the larvae stage of Japanese beetles.
 It is important to control grubs at this early stage — they will do the most damage to your lawn now by feeding upon your lawn’s root systems and killing it.
-Best control is achieved by applying Bayer Season Long Grub Control in mid-August to September.
+Best control is achieved by applying Bio Advanced Season Long Grub Control in mid-August to September.

-If ants, fleas, ticks, or grasshoppers become a problem apply Bayer Complete Insect Control.
+If ants, fleas, ticks, or grasshoppers become a problem apply Bio Advanced Complete Insect Control.
 If you aren’t sure these little critters are hiding out in your lawn, please bring in a sample of the problem area for our experts to diagnose a solution to your lawn‘s condition.
 All insecticide products should be watered in after application.

 Watering Your Lawn